gokcehan/lf/doc.md

 ## OPENER

 If this variable is set in the environment, use the same value.
-Otherwise, this is set to `start` in Windows, `open` in MacOS, `xdg-open` in others.
+Otherwise, this is set to `start` in Windows, `open` in macOS, `xdg-open` in others.

 ## EDITOR